PPTG/DieselPilot/README.md

 - There is also a version of the controller with a ☀️ symbol.
 - It is possible to add support as soon as I manage to buy one and map the data frames from the radio.
 - However, I currently only support versions with the 🔧 symbol!!!
-- You can find out more in the Compatibility.md file
+- You can find out more in the Wiki page.

 ![edited](https://github.com/user-attachments/assets/3b78064b-d00a-4f14-a39b-06667b446803)